-To explain how to generate the wave-like body movements, we will keep the arm stroke out of the picture for now.
-The arm stroke is explained in a separate article.
-So let’s consider that you are in this initial position:
+To explain how to create the undulating movements of the body, we will keep the arm stroke out of the picture for now.
+The arm stroke movements are explained in a separate article.

-- Your head is in a neutral position, and your face is in the water.
+- The head is in line with the trunk, and the face is in the water, eyes down.

-- Your legs are extended and held together, and the feet are pointed.
+- The legs are straight and held together; the feet are extended.

-- Press your chest a few inches downwards into the water, then release it.
+- He pushes his chest down a few inches into the water, then releases it.
+The head follows along.

-- Then release your hips and press your chest downwards again.
+- Then he releases his hips and pushes his chest down again.

 - And so on…

-To visualize this, imagine that when pushing your chest downwards you are trying to capture a bundle of water behind your neck.
-Then when your chest rises you try to make this bundle of water slide down your back.
+To visualize this, when you push your chest down, imagine that you are trying to capture a bundle of water behind your neck.
+Then when you release your chest, try to let this bundle of water slide down your back.

-Butterfly swimming is exhausting, and especially so with poor technique.
-So taking your time to learn or improve the dolphin kick and body undulation with specific drills is worth it.
+- Butterfly swimming is exhausting, and especially so with poor technique.
+So it’s worth investing some time practicing the body undulation and dolphin kick.